arskom/spyne/doc/source/pages/serializer_api.rst

 Serializer API
 ==============
-In soaplib, the type are the components responsible for converting indivdual parameters to and from xml, as well as supply the information necessary to build the wsdl.
-Soaplib has many built-in type that give you most of the common datatypes generally needed.
+In rpclib, the type are the components responsible for converting indivdual parameters to and from xml, as well as supply the information necessary to build the wsdl.
+Rpclib has many built-in type that give you most of the common datatypes generally needed.

 Base
 ----
-.. automodule:: soaplib.model.base
+.. automodule:: rpclib.model.base
     :members:
     :undoc-members:
     :inherited-members: